How to Create the Systems Thinking Diagrams

-Charts like below can show the positive and negative relation between different factors and how they contribute to the main problem need to be analyzed in the system.
+Charts like the one below can show the positive and negative relation between different factors and how they contribute to the main problem that need to be analyzed in the system.

 Step 3: System

 After identifying the potential causes for the final effect.
-The relation between each two elements in the system is controlled by the feedback loops.
-The loops are either show positive or negative relations as shown in the figure below.
-Sometimes, the relation is referred to Same/Opposite instead of Positive(+)/Negative(-).
+The relation between every two elements in the system is controlled by the feedback loops.
+The loops either show positive or negative relations, as shown in the figure below.
+Sometimes, the relationship is referred to as Same/Opposite instead of Positive(+)/Negative(-).

 Balanced feedback loops

-This loop is the natural loop that elements tend to naturalize the impact of the change.
-For example, talking to each patient in the hospital reception office increases the waiting time, which positively increases the patient unsatisfactory.
-In this example, the feedback “patient unsatisfactory” decreasing the impact of the change “talking to the patients.”
+This loop is the natural loop elements that tend to naturalize the impact of the change.
+For example, talking to each patient in the hospital reception office increases the waiting time, which positively increases the patient’s unsatisfactory.
+In this example, the feedback “patient unsatisfactory” decreases the impact of the change “talking to the patients.”

 Reinforcing Feedback Loops

 In contrast to the balanced loop, in the reinforcing loop, the feedback increases the impact of the change.
 Both are moving in the same positive direction.
-In out example, reducing the time at the reception office reduces the waiting time, and subsequently, reduce the patient unsatisfactory.
+In our example, reducing the time at the reception office reduces the waiting time and, subsequently, reduces the patient’s unsatisfactory.

-Once we build the relation between different factors, we can add external factors that affect the system such as the parking lots available for the patients or the medicine and governmental support…etc.
+Once we build the relationship between different factors, we can add external factors that affect the system, such as the parking lots available for the patients or the medicine and governmental support…etc.

 Identifying Gaps and Delays

-In some cases, the current state of one of the elements stands as a barrier to achieve the intended goal or contribute increasing the problem.
+In some cases, the current state of one of the elements stands as a barrier to achieving the intended goal or contributing to increasing the problem.
 These states are known as gaps.
-For example, the limited number of reception personals halts any initiative to reach a higher patient satisfaction.
+For example, the limited number of reception personnel halts any initiative to reach higher patient satisfaction.
 This factor is set as a gap in the system.

-Once the gaps are defined, we can clearly see if our initiative may work out or we need to fix these gaps before moving further with solve the problems in the system.
+Once the gaps are defined, we can clearly see if our initiative may work out or if we need to fix these gaps before moving further to solving the problems in the system.

-As highlighted Fifth Element Theory, the cause and effect may be separated in time and place.
+As highlighted Fifth Element Theory, the cause and effect may be separated by time and place.
 Therefore, it is crucial to understand the time delay in the feedback loops.
-For example training reception employees to handle patients problems more efficiently may take a time to see its impact on the system.
+For example, training reception employees to handle patients’ problems more efficiently may take time to see its impact on the system.
 These delays are represented in the systems by double slashes on the loop.

-Further details can be added to the systems diagram such as adding numerical data that show exactly how each element is effected with the other elements in the system.
+Further details can be added to the systems diagram, such as adding numerical data that show exactly how each element is affected by the other elements in the system.

 Step 4: Mental Models

-At the end of the process, the model guides us though the next steps required to achieve the intended goal.
-For example, improving the customer experience on the hospital front desk may involve the following:
+At the end of the process, the model guides us through the next steps required to achieve the intended goal.
+For example, improving the customer experience at the hospital front desk may involve the following:

 – Increase the parking lots in front of the hospital

-- Train the personals to handle large number of customers
+– Train the personnel to handle a large number of customers

 – Wait for the government to provide better medicine prices…etc.

-The systems thinking diagrams allows us to effectively apply the theory to understand the different elements in the complex systems by visualizing the relation between them and determine the form of this relation.
-Once the systems diagram is complete, we’ll have a better understanding how it works, its gaps, the delays in the system, and how to improve the system based on the concluded data.
+The systems thinking diagrams allow us to effectively apply the theory to understand the different elements in the complex systems by visualizing the relation between them and determining the form of this relation.
+Once the systems diagram is complete, we’ll better understand of how it works, its gaps, the delays in the system, and how to improve the system based on the concluded data.